Boundaries of planar graphs, via circle packings: Harmonic measure and exit time of discrete discs

 \section{Harmonic measure and exit time of discrete discs}

-In this section we prove \cref{T:exit_arg,T:exit_time}.
-Let $G=(V,E)$ be a planar graph with a $(D,\eta)$-good embedding and let $(X,d_0)$ be the associated metric space.
-We consider the cable process $(X,d_0,m,\sE)$ on $G$ defined in \cref{sec-cableprocess}.
-We slightly abuse notation, and use $\tau_A$ to denote the hitting time of $A$ by the cable process, i.e.\ $\tau_A = \inf\{t : Z_t\in A\}$.
+In this section, we prove Theorems \ref{T:exit_arg} and \ref{T:exit_time}.
+Let $G=(V,E)$ be a planar graph with a $(D,\eta)$-good embedding and let $(\oX,d_0)$ be the associated metric space.
+We consider the cable process $Z$ on $G$ defined in Section~\ref{sec-cableprocess}.
+We slightly abuse notation, and use $\tau_A$ to denote the hitting time of $A$ by the cable process, that is, $\tau_A = \inf\{t : Z_t\in A\}$.
 Recall that the restriction of $Z_t$ to $V$ is the simple random walk, and so when $A\subset V$, the law of $X_{\tau_A}$ is the same for the cable process and for the simple random walk.

 For $u\in\R^2$, radius $r>0$ and an interval of angles $I \subset \R/(2\pi\Z)$ let $\cone(u,r,I)$ denote the intersection of $X$ and the cone of radius $r$ centered at $u$ with opening angles $I$, that is,